 Visiting the Acropolis is likely to be high on your list of priorities when visiting Athens.
-In fact, it is the image of the Parthenon watching over the Greek capital in all of its sunbleached glory that most people think of at the sheer mention of the city.
+In fact, the Parthenon is the first thing that most people think about at the sheer mention of the city.

 - 2 A Little History of the Acropolis